extend-a-story/extend-a-story/readme.md

 Log in using an account with the `Manager` or `Administrator` permission level.
 Click `Configure Story Settings`.
 Set `Is Writeable` to `Yes` and click `Save`.

-## Multiple Stories

-Follow the same instructions as above to set up multiple stories on your website, but note that each story will need its own database and directory.

 ## Release Notes